 - Select Transfer All, Selected Photos or Selected Albums.
 Tapping Transfer All will compress all photos, albums and captions and display export options.
 Selected Photos or Selected Albums let you choose which photos or albums to transfer.

 - On export options screen, the target device will appear under Airplay.
 This may take 3-4 seconds.
 Select the target device (the device to which you want to transfer the assets).

-- If the target device asks you to accept incoming files, do so.
-Everything gets added to Pic Scanner on the target device (This won’t overwrite any existing photos.)
+- If the target device asks you to accept incoming files, do so – and everything is saved to Pic Scanner on the target device (This doesn’t overwrite any existing photos.)